Watchmaking anglage training workshop · Alexandra Schmitz · Les Brenets, Switzerland

 Real components

-You work on vintage or contemporary watch components, not on a simplified case.
+You work on vintage or contemporary watch components, not on a simplified exercise.

 Vision